Nothing to see here: Failed supernovae are faint or rare: Conclusions

 \section{Conclusions}

-We present results from a new analysis pipeline designed to search for faint transients associated with failed supernovae in the combined PTF/ZTF dataset.
+We present results from a new analysis pipeline designed to search for faint transients associated with failed supernovae in the combined PTF/ZTF data set.
 Our analysis rediscovered previously known transients, and found a small number of previously unknown candidates.
 Two of these events are consistent with novae, while the third displays a long-term outburst potentially indicative of an LBV.
 No promising failed supernova candidates are found.

 With our non-detection and an accurate quantification of the recovery efficiency of our pipeline, we set 95 per cent confidence upper limits on the rate of failed supernovae.
-We argue that failed supernovae are likely to be no brighter than an absolute magnitude of -11.
-Further long-term observations of nearby galaxies, in particular with the Vera C. Rubin Observatory will allow us to study these events in greater detail.
+We suggest that failed supernovae are likely to be no brighter than an absolute magnitude of -11.
+We compare our calculated rates of failed supernovae to the rate of core-collapse supernovae in the same data set, and find upper limits on the ratio of these rates.
+While these rates are not very restrictive, they do represent the most constraining observational limits thus far.